Manny820/Expense-Tracking-App/README.md

 <div class="overview">
   <p>Here is an overview of my Expense Tracking Application with informative descriptions and UI examples explaining
       how each feature works and how a user would interact with it.
-It is able to keep track of user inputted transactions, categorize them, and store them for later viewing or modifications.</p>
+It is able to keep track of user inputted transactions, categorize them, and store them for later viewing or modifications.
+This application was built primarily in JAVA            using Andriod Studio IDE.</p>
 </div>

 <div class="home-page">